jf908/lavendeux-typescript-template/README.md

 How to create a new release

+> You must enable "Read and write permissions" in the Actions setting for the repo.

 1. Create a git tag starting with v `git tag v1.0.1`
 2. Push the tag `git push origin --tags`
 3. A GitHub release will be created automatically.